 It is for sure one of the first thing I did when I got home.
 Going to the market.
 There you can find, fresh fruits and veggies, all kind of home-made accessories or food, clothes and so on.
 And this selling vibe all over the place is great!

 All in all, I truly love living in Stockholm, and just as all expats some things and details are different from home.
+However, if you want to know why I decided to live abroad, you can read it here.
 I hope you guys enjoyed this article and if there are things you can relate to, let me know in the comments!